WDF is a leading funder of diabetes prevention and care projects in low- and middle-income countries

 The World Diabetes Foundation is an independent and non-profit foundation governed by the Danish Foundation Act.
 WDF is based in Denmark and supervised by the Civil Affairs Agency, Denmark's authority for non-commercial foundations.
 It is governed by an independent Board of Directors.

-In addition, WDF has been successful in attracting funding via grant applications to the Novo Nordisk Foundation.
-In 2019, the Novo Nordisk Foundation approved the first grant to WDF to support a national NCD response in Tanzania.
+WDF also receives donations from the Novo Nordisk Foundation through project-specific grants.
+The first grant was initiated at the beginning of 2019 when the Novo Nordisk Foundation approved the first grant to WDF to support a national NCD response in Tanzania.
 Since then, the Novo Nordisk Foundation has approved several applications from WDF, enabling WDF to scale up country-specific projects.
-Novo Nordisk Foundation grants to WDF are more than DKK 250 million, with projects running from 2020-2025.
+Novo Nordisk Foundation grants to WDF are more than DKK 250 million, with projects running from 2020-2027.